Coast Guard, DHS.

 1. The authority citation for part 165 continues to read as follows:End Amendment Part Start Amendment Part

 (c) Regulations.
-(1) The general regulations governing security zones found in § 165.33 of this part apply to the security zone described in paragraph (b) of this section.
+(1) The general regulations governing security zones found in § 165.33 of this part apply to the security zone described in paragraph (b).

 (2) Entry into or remaining in this zone is prohibited unless authorized by the Coast Guard Captain of the Port Baltimore or his designated representative.
 Except for Public vessels and vessels at berth, mooring or at anchor, all vessels in this zone are to depart the security zone.